 Career Development Timeline

 Heading down a successful career path means making a plan — and that means visiting Career Services during your first year at Edgewood College.
 The beginning step is the physical stroll to our office in DeRicci 209.
 The next steps in your career development begin in your first year and end when you develop a satisfying career plan.
-The Career Services staff can be a great resource to help you successfully complete your career plan, so use our services early and often.
+The Career Development staff can be a great resource to help you successfully complete your career plan, so use our services early and often.

 Please note that some of the steps in your Career Development Timeline are repeated in different phases to allow you to re-evaluate your plan as you become more knowledgeable and gain different insights during your time at Edgewood.